danielcardosoti/danielcardosoti/README.md

 - 👋 Hi, I’m @danielcardosoti
-- 👀 I’m interested in tecnology, about infra, network and security
+- 👀 I’m interested in technology, about infra, network and security
 - 🌱 I’m currently learning about cybersecurity and DEVOPS
 - 💞️ I’m looking to collaborate on IT subjects
 - 📫 How to reach me https://www.linkedin.com/in/daniel-cardoso-90980114/